Why Personalized, Adaptive Training Plans Are the Secret to Faster, Safer Running

 It was a damp November dawn, the kind of light that turns the pavement into a silver ribbon.
 I laced up, checked the weather, and set my watch to the familiar 5 km tempo I’d been doing for weeks.
 Halfway through the run I felt a familiar twinge in my left knee – the warning that had haunted me after my last half‑marathon.
 I slowed, tried to ignore it, and finished the mile feeling more like I was nursing a bruise than training.

 That night, scrolling through old race logs, I realised I’d been treating every run like a one‑size‑fits‑all template.
 The same paces, the same mileage, the same “push‑through‑pain” mantra, regardless of how my body felt, what my schedule demanded, or how my recent workouts had gone.
-The next day I asked myself a simple question: What if I stopped guessing and started listening?
+I asked myself a basic question the next morning: What if I stopped guessing and started listening?

 2. The idea of a “personalised, adaptive” plan